 Zebra’s Texas Tempest features yet another great, steel-willed Deana James heroine.
-James has written many resilient heroines before, such as in the seafaring antebellum romance, Captive Angel, and the medieval romance, Lovespell.
+James has written many resilient heroines before.
+Such heroines include the ones from the seafaring antebellum romance, Captive Angel, and the medieval romance, Lovespell.

-The prologue begins with Eugenia Leahy getting beaten by her no-good drunkard of a husband, Cormac.
-When he goes after her daughter, that’s when mama bear springs into action, grabs a firearm, and shoots him, paralyzing the abuser for life!
+The prologue of Texas Tempest begins with Eugenia Leahy being beaten by her no-good drunkard of a husband, Cormac.
+When he goes after her daughter, that’s when mama bear springs into action.
+Eugenia grabs a firearm and shoots him, paralyzing the abuser for life!

-A hero who can match the heroine in greatness is just the icing on the cake.
-And what a hero!
-MacPherson is the little boy from Texas Storm who was declared dead by his Comanche father and forced to walk naked after his tribe, living off their leavings.
-He was adopted by that book’s protagonists, Reiver MacPherson and his wife, Mercedes-Maria.
+In a Deana James romance, a hero who matches the heroine in greatness is pure icing on the cake.
+And what a hero he is!
+MacPherson was the little boy from Texas Storm.
+His Comanche father rejected him, declaring him dead.
+So MacPherson was forced to walk naked, following after his tribe.
+He lived off their leavings.
+He was adopted by the protagonists of that book, Reiver MacPherson, and his wife, Mercedes-Maria.

-Mac is 5 years younger than the 35-year-old Eugenia and this is a bit of a hang-up for her since in the mid-19th century older women generally did not have relationships with younger men, even if they were their secret lovers.
+Mac is 5 years younger than the 35-year-old Eugenia.
+This is a major concern for her since in the mid-19th century older women generally did not have relationships with younger men.
+Even if they were their secret lovers.

 Yes, MacPherson and Eugenia become lovers and except for her husband, their romance has the all-clear.
 Eugenia’s daughter approves and that’s the only person whose opinion matters to her.